microsoft/MSLab/README.md

  * 2_CreateParentDisks.ps1 will check if you have Hyper-V installed, it will prompt you for Windows Server 2016 ISO file, nd the it will ask for packages (provide Cumulative Update and Servicing Stack Update).
 After that it will hydrate parent disks and Domain Controller.

 **Step 7** Right-click and run with PowerShell 3_Deploy.ps1
- * 3_Deploy.ps1 will deploy S2D Hyperconverged [scenario](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios) defined in Labconfig.ps1 [different examples](https://github.com/Microsoft/ws2016lab/blob/master/Scripts/LabConfig.ps1)
+ * 3_Deploy.ps1 will deploy servers as specified in Labconfig.ps1 By default, it will deploy servers = for S2D Hyperconverged [scenario](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios)

-**Step 8** Continue with [S2D Hyperconverged Scenario](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios/S2D%20Hyperconverged) which will configure 4 Node Storage Spaces Direct cluster.
+**Step 8** Continue with [S2D Hyperconverged Scenario](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios/S2D%20Hyperconverged) which will guide you to deploy 4 Node Storage Spaces Direct cluster.

 Sidenote: scenario is completely separate script.
-You use it in DC to configure the deployment.
+You use it when logged into DC.
 Take your time and look what it does as you can easily learn from it.
-If you are not in rush, run it line by line in PowerShell console.
+If you are not in rush, run it line by line in PowerShell or PowerShell ISE and look with GUI what has changed to fully understand what's happening.

 **Step 9** Cleanup lab with Cleanup.ps1